-High Schools 9 through 12.
-Effective with the 2017-2018 school year, the selections available in vending machines or for sale in school stores are to be non-carbonated flavored or unflavored water, 100% fruit juices, milk, tea, or sports drinks.
+High Schools (Grades 9-12) The selections available in vending machines or for sale in school stores are to be non-carbonated flavored or unflavored water, 100% fruit juices, milk, tea, or sports drinks.
 100% juice should not exceed 20 ounce and must be calorie free.
 Sports drinks, or teas, 20 ounces and contain no more than 0 calories.
 Carbonated beverages must be no/low calorie beverages not to exceed 20 ounces and contain no more than 10 calories.
 Bottled water, flavored or unflavored with 0 calories may be sold in any size after meal service times.
 The school day is defined as the period of time that children arrive at school until 30 minutes following the end of the last scheduled class.
-Beginning with the 2006-2007 school year no vending machine display front may display any product that is not water or 100%